eliaskosunen/scnlib/docs/guide.rst

 User types
 ----------

-To scan a value of a program-defined type, specialize ``scn::scanner``
+To scan a value of a program-defined type, specialize ``scn::scanner``.
+There's a helper function for this purpose, ``scn::scan_usertype``.
+In addition to other already familiar parameters, it takes a scanning context that it uses to scan the value, instead of a source range.

 .. code-block:: cpp